symfony/symfony-docs/console/commands_as_services.rst

 If you're using the :ref:`default services.yaml configuration <service-container-services-load-example>`, the command class will automatically be registered as a service and passed the ``$logger`` argument (thanks to autowiring).
-In other words, *just* by creating this class, everything works!
+In other words, you only need to create this class and everything works automatically!
 You can call the ``app:sunshine`` command and start logging.

 .. caution::